 If you’re always in a hurry, this five-minute natural makeup is the beauty trick for you.
 Check out the following steps to get this look:

 - Begin with the usual drill — apply a moisturizer.
-Then, use a trusted brush to blend it.

-- Apply a loose powder to your t-zone, under your eyes, and around your nose.
+- Apply loose powder to your t-zone, under your eyes, and around your nose.
 You can try using Laura Mercier Loose Powder.

 - Curl your lashes then apply mascara.